 Comcast has announced the release of its new xFi Advanced Gateway modem, allowing them to deliver speeds of up to 1Gbps or greater to their customers.
 This gives them a big win into the top providers of gigabit service and you can get your hands on one of these new modems right now.

 The modem itself is a modem + router combination gateway that prevents you from having to buy any additional hardware.
 Simply set it up and you will have both wired and wireless internet available to your home.
 Comcast claims to have tested it against WiFi speeds of over 1.5Gps and promises that it can go further than that.
 This is quite important as WiFi is moving past the average speeds of ethernet (wired) connectivity.
 Not to mention that just about everything hitting the market seems to support WiFi now, and nobody is in favor of running cables all over.

-Currently Comcast does offer packages up to 1Gbps for its customers in select areas, which will be the first markets to begin looking into the modem to take advantage of these speeds with.
+Currently, Comcast does offer packages up to 1Gbps for its customers in select areas, which will be the first markets to begin looking into the modem to take advantage of these speeds.
 You can find the modem by contacting Comcast and getting one attached to your account.

 Although it isn’t the fastest option you will have available to you when it comes to WiFI (take Netgear’s Nighthawk X10 router for example, which we absolutely love), the xFi Advanced Gateway modem does earn itself the title of being “one of the fastest” options available to you from an ISP for rent.
 It is an 802.11ac router including a 160 MHz-capable 8×8 antenna array and supports Mu-MiMo (Multi-user, Multi-input, Multi-output).
 It also supports additional radios like Zigbee, Bluetooth, and more–allowing it to interact with certain smart devices around your home directly.
 The cost of the modem will be around $10 a month from Comcast (a pretty normal price for rented equipment).